pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/19-psychosis-as-failed-reorganization.md

 Understanding psychosis as failed reorganization completes the topology of post-collapse outcomes.
 Stabilization may converge through dominance, narrative closure, withdrawal, detachment, or emergency repair.
 It may also fail to converge entirely.

-With this map in place, the question of prediction can be addressed—not as destiny, but as conditional expectation under constraint.
+With this map in place, the question of prediction can be addressed - not as destiny, but as conditional expectation under constraint.

 The following chapter formalizes this claim.